-In systems And 3.0 and 7.x, the feeder pump UP1 only starts to operate in the default setting when a flow temperature demand of a secondary controller exists.

-If CO7 -> F14 - 1 is configured in the primary controller in addition to CO7 -> F15 - 1, the function is also active when the controller's own secondary circuit requires heat.
+In systems Anl 3.0, 5.0, 7.x and 12.x, the feeder pump UP1 only starts to operate in the default setting when a flow temperature demand of a secondary controller exists.
+If $CO7 \rightarrow F14 - 1$ is configured in the primary controller in addition to $CO7 \rightarrow F15 - 1$, the function is also active when the controller's own secondary circuit requires heat.